tderrien/FEELnc/README.md

     or
     FEELnc_codpot.pl -i candidate_lncRNA.fa -a known_mRNA.fa --mode=shuffle

-    # Note: if you use the shuffle mode, each mRNA sequence is shuffled 3 times.
-            If you want to use all the permuations and you fixe the number of sequences used in the training (-n option, see FEELnc_codpot.pl full options list below), don't set a limit number of lncRNA sequences.

-Another more naive approach called **intergenic** consists in extracting random sequences from the genome of interest to model species-specific noncoding sequences.
+2/ Another more naive approach called **intergenic** consists in extracting random sequences from the genome of interest to model species-specific noncoding sequences.
 In this case, the reference genome file is required (ref_genome.FA) and the mode of the lncRNA sequences simulation have to been set to **intergenic**.

     FEELnc_codpot.pl -i candidate_lncRNA.gtf -a known_mRNA.gtf -g ref_genome.FA --mode=intergenic

-For more details and a comparaison between these two lncRNA simulations, please see the FEELnc publication.
+For more details and a comparaison between these two lncRNA simulations, please see the [FEELnc publication](http://nar.oxfordjournals.org/content/early/2017/01/03/nar.gkw1306.full).

 As in the previous module, if your reference annotation file  ("*ref_annotation.GTF*") contains additionnal fields such **transcript_biotype** and/or **transcript_status** in the [GENCODE annotation](http://www.gencodegenes.org/gencodeformat.html) or [ENSEMBL](http://www.ensembl.org), you can extract them manually or by using the **-b option** (as  to get the best training set of known mRNAs.